Invasive Prenatal Testing: Risks, Benefits, and Considerations

 4. Financial Costs:

-Since Invasive Prenatal Testing is more expensive than non-invasive methods, the financial implications should be considered.
-Contacting a fetal medicine centre can help clarify costs and available payment options.
+Since invasive testing is more expensive than non-invasive methods, the financial implications should be considered.
+Contacting a fetal medicine centre can help clarify costs and available payment options for invasive genetic testing.

 Why Choose Garbh for Invasive Prenatal Testing?

-Curious about your prenatal testing options?
+Curious about your invasive testing pregnancy options?
 Trust Garbh to guide you through every step of the process with expert care.
 Contact us today for more information!

 What is Invasive Prenatal Testing?